How do I search for a lien?

 - Contact a title company.

-People also ask, how do I check for liens on a car?
+Similarly one may ask, how do I check for liens on a car?

 Go to your state DMV site and see if they have a feature that checks titles.
 It allows you to input the VIN number of any vehicles you are considering and displays the title and lien information.
 You may need to visit your local DMV office if your state does not offer online access.

-In this regard, how do I find out if I have a tax lien?
+Similarly, it is asked, how do I find out if I have a tax lien?

 If you owe the IRS taxes, and you haven't made other arrangements to deal with the debt, it might be worth checking to see if you're subject to a federal tax lien.
 You can find out by calling the IRS's Centralized Lien Unit at 1-800-913-6050 or authorizing your tax professional to call on your behalf.